-BUT if you want to have your Egyptian visa in hand before you travel click here for iVisa who arranges Egypt visas for a service fee of $30 USD for passport holders from USA, UK, Canada, Australia, Germany, etc.
+BUT if you want to have your Egyptian visa in hand before you travel click here for iVisa which arranges Egypt visas for a service fee of $33 USD for passport holders from the USA, UK, Canada, Australia, Germany, etc.

 They arrange visas for all other nationalities, prices may vary.
 If you ask us, this is super cheap and you won’t have to worry about having exact change or USD on you.
-Please do not email us/comment below asking how to get a visa, instead just click here.
+Please do not email us/or comment below asking how to get a visa, instead just click here.

 Where Do I Get The Visa On Arrival?